 Based on his own experience in international sport, Matthew has developed innovative, accessible ideas around how to create a culture of high performance in high pressure environments.

-Speaking in the Great Hall at St George’s Hall, Matthew will be drawing on his time as a competitor at two Olympic Games, before going on to become a three-time Commonwealth Champion – experiences which have granted him further success as a writer, sports journalist and best-selling author.
+Speaking in the Concert Room at St George’s Hall, Matthew will be drawing on his time as a competitor at two Olympic Games, before going on to become a three-time Commonwealth Champion – experiences which have granted him further success as a writer, sports journalist and best-selling author.

 Matthew’s three best-selling books on the science of performance include, Bounce (2010), Black Box Thinking (2015) and children’s book, You Are Awesome (2018) – the latter of which has recently been shortlisted for the Children’s Illustrated & Non-Fiction award at the upcoming British Book Awards 2019.